Minutes

 If it was a prediction, it was a little off.
 If it was an admonition, then I've failed to live up to it.
 I have particularly thought this during those most difficult-to-love moments.

-"What?!?
+- "The family came and took her away in the night.""What?!?
 She's still too sick!
 I had just bought all of her medications for her!
-She had just barely started to get better!"
+She had just barely started to get better!"*nurse shrugs*

 On the other hand, those easy-to-love moments also exist.